JuanCaicedo/speaking/bios.md

 ## 400 char version

 Juan has always been fascinated by language, having grown up speaking three.
-He finds refactoring therapeutic, problem solving exhilarating, and being an organizer for his local JS community fulfilling.
-He is lucky enough to work as a full-stack Javascript developer for Fluencia, making the world's best Spanish-English online dictionary.
+He finds refactoring therapeutic, problem solving exhilarating, and participating in his local JS community fulfilling.
+He is lucky enough to work as a full-stack Javascript developer for Curiosity media, making the world's largest Spanish-English online dictionary.
 When not programming, Juan likes playing all types of board games and he never grew out of climbing trees.